UKRAINE CRISIS BRIEFING

 With no end to the conflict in sight, fuel prices will continue to surge for

 airlines.
-This will negatively impact their bottom lines unless they pass the full additional cost on to the traveller, which could reduce demand in an industry where consumers can easily find substitute services.
+This will negatively impact their bottom lines unless they pass the entire additional cost on to the traveller, which could reduce demand in an industry where consumers can easily find substitute services.

-For example, American Airlines is forecasting fuel costs to increase between $3.92 to $3.97 per gallon, increasing $0.33 per gallon from the previous estimate of $3.59 to $3.64.
-Increasing fuel costs means that airlines cannot optimise performance and their post-Covid-19 recovery timelines will be extended as a result.
+For example, US Passenger Airlines' fuel cost per available seat mile increased from $0.31 to $0.47, a year-on-year increase of 51.6%.
+American Airlines is forecasting fuel to increase by $3.92 to $3.97 per gallon, increasing $0.33 per gallon from the previous estimate of $3.59 to $3.64.
+Increasing fuel costs means that airlines cannot optimise performance and their post-Covid-19 recovery will be extended.

 Key Travel And Tourism developments